ved780/PROJECT-1/README.md

 # 🔍 Internship Task 1 – Network Port Scanning with Nmap

 ## 📁 Project Overview
-This project is part of my cybersecurity internship, focused on performing *basic network reconnaissance* by scanning the local network for open ports using *Nmap* and optionally analyzing the network traffic using *Wireshark*.
+This project is part of my cybersecurity internship, focused on performing *basic network reconnaissance* by scanning the local network for open ports using *Nmap*.

 The objective was to identify services running on different devices in the network and understand how open ports can indicate security risks.